JayJarosz/Guides/Manveers_Thundroid/thundroid_05_bitcoin.md

 ### Manveer's Expanded :zap:Thundroid:zap: Guide
 --------

-The base of the Lightning node is a fully trustless Bitcoin Core node.
+The foundation of the Lightning node is a fully trustless Bitcoin Core node.
 It keeps a complete copy of the blockchain and validates all transactions and blocks.
-By this ourselves, nobody else needs to be trusted.
+By doing this ourselves, nobody else needs to be trusted.

 Note: LND has it's own wallet system; it does not use Bitcoin Core's (bitcoind's) wallet.
 So we will install Bitcoin Core (bitcoind) without a wallet.

 # Installation
-Be sure to be logged in as *admin*.
+As *admin* user:

 * Create a downloads directory (if you haven't already).<br/>
   `mkdir /home/admin/downloads`